WHAT IS ME/CFS?

 Contains everything that health professionals and patients need to know about this devastating neurological disease.

 This booklet is available as a free download and is recommended reading.
-It lets you know what to expect from the NHS and social care services with regard to symptom recognition, diagnosis, management, referral, and ongoing care and support.
+It lets you know what to expect from the NHS and social care services with regard to ME/CFS and features symptom recognition, diagnosis, management, referral, and ongoing care and support.

 Awareness and Impact